DenisB7/DenisB7/README.md

 **Experience 2+ years include:**
--	Learning of programming and development - 1 year 4 months (2020 April-2021 August), continue to learn and improve
+-	Learning of programming and development - 1 year 4 months (2020 April-2021 August), continuing to learn and improve
 -	Working as mobile and web developer (mostly Back End) – 1+ year (since 2021 August)